dcouch440/form-designer/README.md

 `File Structure`

 - Components hold all components in the app
-    - This is a small application that currently only has a single page.
-In the future a generated ID could be used to query a database for the form that matches the users creation but for now it there is no need for a pages directory.
 - Folder -> index.js - styles.js
     - The folder is created to hold all files that strongly relate and or are dependent to that component.
     - Such as